cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

 .. data:: turn_into_a_pure_triangular_mesh

+   *MeshLab filter name*: 'Turn into a Pure-Triangular mesh'

    .. raw:: html

       Convert into a tri-mesh by splitting any polygonal face.</p>

 .. data:: turn_into_quad_dominant_mesh

+   *MeshLab filter name*: 'Turn into Quad-Dominant mesh'

    .. raw:: html